-During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your copayment or coinsurance amount) copayment or coinsurance amount).
+During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your copayment or coinsurance amount).
 Your share of the cost will vary depending on the drug and where you fill your prescription.

-The plan has five (5) cost-sharing tiers
+The plan has five cost-sharing tiers

-Every drug on the plan's Drug List is in one of five cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of the five cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1 Preferred Generic Includes lower-cost, commonly used generic drugs. - Tier 2 Generic Includes many generic drugs. - Tier 3 Preferred Brand Includes many common brand name drugs, called preferred brands and some higher-cost generic drugs. - Tier 4 Non-Preferred Brand Includes non-preferred generic and non-preferred brand name drugs. - Tier 5 Specialty Tier Includes unique and/or very high-cost drugs
+- Tier 1 Preferred Generic Includes lower-cost, commonly used generic drugs. - Tier 2 Generic Includes many generic drugs.

+- Tier 3 Preferred Brand Includes many common brand name drugs, called preferred brands and some higher-cost generic drugs.
+You pay \$35.00 per month supply of each covered insulin product on this tier. - Tier 4 Non-Preferred Brand Includes non-preferred generic and non-preferred brand name drugs.
+You pay \$35.00 per month supply of each covered insulin product on this tier. - Tier 5 Specialty Tier Includes unique and/or very high-cost drugs.

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."